-Data for 40 weekdays in January and February 2016, from 4/1/16 to 26/2/16 were analysed from controllers from 337 homes geographically distributed across the whole of the UK.
-The data were anonymised and no metadata about the buildings and resident demographics was available.
+Data for 40 weekdays in January and February 2016, from 4/1/16 to 26/2/16, were analysed from controllers from 337 homes geographically distributed across the whole of the UK.
+The data were anonymised and no data about the buildings or residents were available.

 The controller data provided by PassivSystems comprised readings for the temperature setpoint, internal temperature (measured at the unit), as well as the 'call for heat' and 'call for hot water' signals generated by the controller.
-This data was sampled at five minute intervals.
-500 homes were randomly selected from the complete list of PassivSystems installations (which are geographically dispersed across the whole of the UK).
-Pre-processing was carried out to remove data sets with >4,000 (6.2%) missing data points, or where analysis showed that the PassivSystems unit was not in fact controlling the heating in the home during the period of interest.
-Following this pre-processing, the main analysis was carried out on data for 337 homes for 40 weekdays in January and February 2016, from 4/1/16 to 26/2/16, giving a total of $337 \times 40 = 13,480$ 'sample days'.
+This data was sampled at 5-min intervals.
+A total of 500 homes were randomly selected from the complete list of PassivSystems installations (which are geographically dispersed across the whole of the UK).
+Pre-processing was carried out to remove data sets with > 4000 (6.2%) missing data points.
+A small number of datasets where the PassivSystems unit was not in fact controlling the heating in the home during the period of interest were removed.
+These homes showed a steady fall in the internal temperature over a period of at least 2 days even though the control unit was calling for heat-possibly because the boiler was faulty or out of action.

+Following this pre-processing, the main analysis was carried out on data for 337 homes for 40 weekdays in January and February 2016, from 4/1/16 to 26/2/16.
 This period was chosen to represent part of the heating season, with no major holiday periods included.
 Data from weekends was excluded as the focus of the analysis was on regular routines during the week.